karandit/fet/README.md

 	You will need Qt 5.4.0 or compatible to compile FET (The authors also tried to maintain backwards source compatibility with Qt 4.v.v).
 	You can get the corresponding version of Qt with your package manager or from the Qt homepage.
-	Qt can be used with the LGPL, GPL or commercial license.
+	Qt can be used with the LGPL or commercial license.

 	GNU/Linux: It is possible to use YaST (or Adept Manager) or other package managers to get your version of Qt, pre-compiled.
 	Or you can download, (possibly) compile and install Qt from its homepage.